FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/modern-guide-to-oauth.md

 * `client_id` - this identifies the application you are logging into.
 In OAuth, this is referred to as the `client`.
 This value will be provided to you by the OAuth server.
 * `redirect_uri` - this is the URL in your application that the OAuth server will redirect the user back to after they log in.
 This URL must be registered with the OAuth server and it must point to a controller in your app (rather than a static page), because your app must do additional work after this URL is called.
 * `state` - technically this is optional, but it is useful for preventing various security issues.
 This parameter is echoed back to your application by the OAuth server.
 It can be anything you might need to be persisted across the OAuth workflow.
 If you have no other need for this parameter, I suggest setting it to a large randomly generated string.
 If you need to have data persisted across the workflow, I suggest setting URL encoding the data and appending a random string.
 * `response_type` - this should always be set to `code` for this grant type.
-This tells the OAuth server you are using the authorization code grant.
+This tells the OAuth server you are using the Authorization Code grant.
 * `scope` - this is also an optional parameter, but in some of the above modes, this will be required by the OAuth server.
 This parameter is a space separated list of strings.
 You might also need to include the `offline` scope in this list if you plan on using refresh tokens in your application (we'll cover using a refresh token later).
 * `code_challenge` - this an optional parameter, but provides support for PKCE.
-This is useful when there is not a backend that can handle the final steps of the Authorization Code Grant.
+This is useful when there is not a backend that can handle the final steps of the Authorization Code grant.
 This is known as a "public client".
 There aren't many cases of applications that specifically don't have backends, but if you have something like a mobile application and you aren't able to leverage a server-side backend for OAuth, you must implement PKCE to protect your application from security issues.
 The security issues surrounding PKCE are out of the scope of this guide, but you can find numerous articles online about them and PKCE is recommended by the [OAuth 2.1 draft](https://fusionauth.io/learn/expert-advice/oauth/differences-between-oauth-2-oauth-2-1/).
 * `code_challenge_method` - this is an optional parameter, but if you implement PKCE, you must specify how your PKCE `code_challenge` parameter was create.
 It can either be `plain` or `S256`.
 We never recommend using anything except `S256` which uses SHA-256 secure hashing for PKCE.
 * `nonce` - this is an optional parameter and is used for OpenID Connect.
 We don't go into much detail of OpenID Connect in this guide, but we will cover a few aspects including ID tokens and the `nonce` parameter.
 Basically, this `nonce` parameter will be included in the ID token that the OAuth server generates and we can verify that when we retrieve the ID token later in the guide.